How to Fax to the IRS: Fax Numbers, Forms, and a Step-by-Step Guide

 Important: IRS fax numbers change.
 Always verify the number on the official IRS form instructions or on the notice you received before sending.
 The numbers above are current as of early 2026, but the IRS updates them without much fanfare.

 Skip the FedEx trip.
-Send your fax from any browser in under two minutes with FaxDrop.
+Send your fax from any browser with FaxDrop.

 Try FaxDrop FreeHow to Fax to the IRS Online (Step by Step)